system-er/Godot3DInterpreter/README.md

 DOWN number (cause we are in 3D)
 PENUP
 PENDOWN
-PENSIZE number - normal is 1
+PENSIZE number - thickness of 3d lines, normal is 1. now the lines are thin boxes MeshInstance3D.
 HOME
 CLEAN - clear the 3D-lines
 PENCOLOR number number number - the numbers should be 0-255, also you can type RANDOM then a random number is generated